 That said...

-- The Canary Islands are occasionally hit by dust storms, caused by very fine sand blown across from the Sahara.
-They aren’t pleasant to ride in: they’re said to be like riding through a hot, dry fog.
+• The Canary Islands are occasionally hit by dust storms, caused by very fine sand blown across from the Sahara.
+Temperatures tend to rise when these arrive and they aren’t pleasant to ride in: they’re said to be like riding through a hot, dry fog.

 We think the best month of the year to visit is probably October.
 Air and sea temperatures are still high while there are less other visitors than during the summer.